lagimik/PartnerCrucible/_posts/2022-09-03-signaltonoise-launch.md

 ## How

 **signal:noise** articles will be inspired by the wide range of interactions between the authors and the the Canadian technology ecosystem.
-Apologies in advance if you recognize the circumstances described.
+Some inpiring, and some highlithing real challenges.
+(Apologies in advance if you recognize the circumstances described.)

 This blog isn't about pointing out errors; but will ensure we learn as much from them as we can.
 At the same time, **signal:noise** will also showcase what good looks like.
-The blog is akin to an **op-ed** that unpacks the assumptions and mindsets behind the stories and really digging into what it takes to deliver through the changes.
+The blog is akin to an **insider release** that points to key resources, unpacks the assumptions and mindsets, leans into what it takes to deliver through the changes.

 ## When

-Articles will be published as inspiration hits.
+Articles will be published as inspiration strikes.

 ## Who